edgelesssys/constellation/rfc/attestation-config.md

 **Pipeline A:**
 - periodically scan [aws/uefi](https://github.com/aws/uefi) for new releases, build them, precalculate measurements and push new objects to API.
-- `last-seen-on` is set to a placeholder value.
+- `first-seen-on` is set to a placeholder value.

 **Pipeline B:**
 - periodically start new AWS EC2 instance and fetch a new SNP report from that machine, including the current measurement `current`.
 - `list` the available measurements in the API and compare them to `current`.
-  - `if list.Contains(current) and last-seen-on == placeholder`: update `last-seen-on` to current date and remove the oldest API object.
+  - `if list.Contains(current) and first-seen-on == placeholder`: update `first-seen-on` to current date and remove the oldest API object.
-  - `if list.Contains(current) and last-seen-on != placeholder`: do nothing.
+  - `if list.Contains(current) and first-seen-on != placeholder`: do nothing.
   - `if !list.Contains(current)`: fail, alerting us of unreleased/unplanned firmware updates.

 The pipelines should run ~ daily.